Choju-Giga Battery Widget

 Choju-Giga Battery Widget Summary

-Choju-Giga Battery Widget is a ad-supported Android app in Personalization by Kurousa.
+Choju-Giga Battery Widget is a free, ad-supported Android app in Personalization by Kurousa.
 Released in Dec 2024 (1 year ago).
-It has about 313+ installs Based on AppGoblin estimates, it reaches roughly 7.00 monthly active users and generates around $<10K monthly revenue (0% IAP / 100% ads).
-Store metadata: updated Aug 16, 2025.
+It has about 325+ installs Based on AppGoblin estimates, it reaches roughly 5.00 monthly active users and generates around $<10K monthly revenue (0% IAP / 100% ads).
+Store last updated Aug 16, 2025

-Recent activity: 3.00 installs this week (9.00 over 4 weeks) showing below average growth View trends →
+Recent activity: 1.00 installs this week (7.00 over 4 weeks) showing steady growth View trends →

 0★